apache/singa/examples/healthcare/application/Kidney_Disease/README.md

 ## Instruction
 Before starting to use this model for kidney disease prediction, download the sample dataset for kidney disease prediction: https://github.com/lzjpaul/singa-healthcare/tree/main/data/kidney

 The provided dataset is from MIMIC-III, which has been pre-processed.
-And the dataset contains 100 samples for model testing.
+The dataset contains 100 samples for model testing.

-Please download the dataset to a folder(pathToDataset), and then pass the path to run the codes using the following command:
+Please download the dataset to the folder (pathToDataset), and then pass the path to run the codes using the following command:
 ```bash
 python train.py kidneynet -dir pathToDataset
 ```